ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 - Changing the Expert Mode unlock requirement to unlock after beating Last Story
 - Making slow elevators / platforms / doors and such much faster
 - Cutscenes are always skippable
-- And countless adjustments to stage object layouts, for less haphazard placement

 ## More Genuine Challenge
 The secondary goal is to make the game more fun by increasing its challenge and replayability, where appropriate.
 While the game's artificial difficulty (padded story requirements and inflated mission objectives) is minimized, authentic difficulty is enhanced.
 - All stage rankings are much harder
-- Expert mode is much harder and more unique
 - The Secret Door system was reworked into simply being additional pathways instead of one-time useless bonuses
 - Secret Keys were changed to Red Rings and have been shuffled around here and there
-- And many changes to stage object layouts, for more challenge in some areas

 ## Misc.
 Quality of Life Changes
-Many other miscellaneous annoyances are also addressed
+Many other miscellaneous annoyances are also addressed.
 - Checkpoint collision no longer slows down Shadow
 - Shadow’s Homing Attack homes in much faster and more precise tracking
 - Shadow can now use the Slide move for as long as the melee (B) or (X) button is held down